-The directors have, at the time of approving the financial statements, a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
+The directors have, at the time of approving the financial statements, a reasonable expectation that the Company has adequate resources to continue in existence for the foreseeable future.
 Accordingly, they continue to adopt the going concern basis in preparing the financial statements.
-Further detail is contained within the Directors' Report on page 18.
+Further detail is contained within the Directors' Report on pages 18 and 19.